denislamard/etb/README.md

 ```

 ## Start the local blockchain
-Before using the projet, it is necessary to start the blockchain.
+Before using the projet, it is necessary to start the blockchain. a new folder named **ganache-db** will be created.
 ```bash
 cd etb
 ./start-blockchain